Joachim Kirschner: Aerial victory claims

 According to US historian David T. Zabecki, Kirschner was credited with 188 aerial victories.
-Spick also lists Kirschner with 188 aerial victories claimed in approximately 600 combat missions.
+Spick also lists Kirschner with 188 aerial victories claimed in approximately 600 combat missions, and a mission-to-claim ratio of 3.19.
 This figure includes 167 aerial victories on the Eastern Front, and further 21 victories over the Western Allies, including two heavy bombers.
 Obermaier also states that he was credited with 188 aerial victories with 168 on the Eastern Front and 20 over the Western Allies.
 According to Stockert, Kirschner also claimed 188 aerial victories plus further 22 ground victories achieved in 635 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 181 aerial victory claims, plus five further unconfirmed claims.
 This figure includes 162 aerial victories on the Eastern Front and 19 over the Western Allies.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 39362".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.